The true cost of hedging

 Assessing visible and hidden costs

 Visible and hidden costs abound in the strategy and pricing arena.
-Most companies experience the visible cost of hedging in the form of the carry cost (difference between the swap rate and 1 or 3-month LIBOR when swapping floating rate debt).
+Most companies experience the visible cost of hedging in the form of the carry cost (difference between the swap rate and SOFR when swapping floating rate debt).
 Steep yield curve environments can discourage hedging as the visible cost may be viewed as dilutive to earnings for public companies.

 Embedded within this visible cost, though, reside many hidden costs — ultimately the difference between paying retail or wholesale for a hedge.